vresque/esque/README.md

 You can create a new InitRamFs simply by putting files into the `initramfs/` subdirectory.
 Then, using `./y.py initramfs` the finished initramfs is going to be found in `build/initramfs.tar`.
 The bootloader expects this file to be found on the root partition.

-All files ending with `.sys` will then be loaded by the InitRamFs.
-It is expected that one of said `.sys` files loads the FileSystem.
+All files ending with `.system` will then be loaded by the InitRamFs.
+It is expected that one of said `.system` files loads the FileSystem.

 ## About Unsafe
 While it is true that an operating system without unsafe code is impossible, I tried to limit it in here.
 At any point,